atharwaborkar/Movies-Analysis-using-Microsoft-Power-BI/README.md

 # Movies-Analysis-using-Microsoft-Power-BI

-Completed the project on Movies Analysis using Microsoft Power BI.
-Solved the Real Business Problems.
+*Completed the project on Movies Analysis using Microsoft Power BI.
+Solved the Real Business Problems*

 1) Movies Dataset v1.0 is the name of the Data Set in which the data is Present in the IMDB Movies.
 2) In sheet 2 their is Description given for the Dataset.